yunixc/gym_render/README.md

 # Gymnasium Rendering Toolkit

-This repository provides a ready-to-use Conda environment and a small modular codebase designed to capture rendered rollouts for a curated list of Gymnasium environments spanning Classic Control, Box2D, Toy Text, and MuJoCo tasks.
+A ready-to-use Conda environment and a small modular codebase designed to capture rendered rollouts for a curated list of Gymnasium environments spanning Classic Control, Box2D, Toy Text, and MuJoCo tasks.

 ## 1. Conda environment